Sample Data

 =SUMPRODUCT((1/COUNTIFS(B3:B15,B3:B15,C3:C15,C3:C15,D3:D15,D3:D15)))

-Example 3 We are trying to answer "How many distinct combinations in each product based on Date and Campaign columns?"
+Here we are trying to answer "How many distinct combinations in each product based on Date and Campaign columns?".
 For example there are 8 rows in Product A but 6 unique values as per combination of Date and Campaign.
 We are looking for returned value of 6 against rows 2 through 9.

 =SUM(IF($B$2:$B$18=B2,(1/COUNTIFS($A$2:$A$18,$A$2:$A$18,$B$2:$B$18,$B$2:$B$18,$C$2:$C$18,$C$2:$C$18)),0))